GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_labels_vector.md

 #### Single Labels

 Creates a single label style for every feature in the layer.
-You can select a attribute (value) which will be displayed.
+You can select an attribute (value) which will be displayed.
 For example, the name of a settlement.
 You need to know which attribute displays the information you want to display.
 Look at the attribute table of the dataset to find it out.